-This course is an in-depth study of the adult heart anatomy beginning with embryology.
-The course continues with an in-depth study of cardiac pathology.
+This course is a continuation of the examination of the normal and abnormal adult heart.
+The course continues with a detailed study of cardiovascular disease and its assessment in echocardiography.
 Emphasis will be placed on interpretation of laboratory tests, related clinical signs and symptoms, and recognition of normal and abnormal sonographic patterns.
 This course is designed for those who are already registered sonographers.
-Simulated laboratory is included.